abhilashmishra89/forJenkins/readme.md

   b. script sipstatus1.py checks the status of sip extensions with the command, sip show peers.
 If the status is "(Unspecified)", then shoot an email to the preconfigured emails.

-  The google API has my own key, please use your.
+  The google API has my own key, please use yours.